The representation of Convectively Coupled Equatorial Waves and upscale energy transfer in models with explicit and parametrized convection: Local interscale energy transfers

 \section{Local interscale energy transfers}

-Local interscale energy transfers describe the transfer of kinetic energy between length scale either side of a cutoff scale $L$.
+Local interscale energy transfers describe the transfer of kinetic energy across a length scale $L$.
 For example, if $L=1000$ km, then the local interscale energy transfer determines whether there is a net transfer of energy from scales below 1000 km to larger than this or vice versa.
 By comparing the interscale energy transfer calculated for models that differ only in their treatment of convection we can isolate the upscale influence that this different treatment has on EWs.
 As a diagnostic of interscale energy transfer we use a method first developed for the atmosphere by \citet{Faranda2018}.
 The computation behind applying this method to high-resolution atmospheric data is described at the end of this section.

 Much of the phenomenology used in this study is carried over from turbulence literature.
 In 3D homogeneous, isotropic turbulence, energy cascades downscale through interactions that are local in wavenumber and physical space.
 The power spectrum of such a ``forward" cascade is robustly predicted by the \citet{kolmogorov1941} spectrum.
 Turbulent flows that deviate from this behaviour are typically strongly anisotropic \citep{Augier2012}.
 They may be strongly stratified, dominated by layerwise horizontal motions, or the anisotropy might be associated with strong flow in one direction, such as a jet.
 To match this classical phenomenology of a forward cascade, an upscale transfer of energy is indicated by negative values, and a downscale transfer positive values (see figures).